rust-trust/event-listener-substrate/readme.md

 # Substrate Events Listener & Storage Adapter

+**Archived** - This repository is no longer up-to-date or maintained.
+Please refer to [Substrate Archive](https://github.com/paritytech/substrate-archive).

 A simple node.js based web-socket listener which subscribes to Parity Substrate runtime events and stores them in a data store.
 At the moment, MongoDB is supported but new stores can be added easily.

 Substrate node and data sink related config lives in the `.env` file.